-The first national report of the Kingdom of Saudi Arabia was prepared in 2002, followed by a second report in 2006.
-The present report is the third in the series.
-All three reports were prepared by the Ministry of Economy and Planning, in close collaboration with the relevant government agencies, and with support from the United Nations Development Program (UNDP).
+The first national report of the Kingdom of Saudi Arabia was prepared in 2002, followed by a second report in 2006 and a third report in 2008.
+The present report is the fourth in the series.
+All four reports were prepared by the Ministry of Economy and Planning, in close collaboration with the relevant government agencies, and with support from the United Nations Development Program (UNDP).